alanng10/Lang/Docue/a.md

 It refers to engin that is applicable to all.

 The letter "F" refers to relate that is applicable to all.
-It refers to friend that is applicable to all.
+It refers to fren that is applicable to all.

 The letter "G" refers to shared that is applicable to all.
 It refers to glob that is applicable to all.